Constructed Wetland Research

 Horizontal flow system: This system consists of a basin having an impermeable bottom and filled with substrate composed of layers of coarse and fine grade rock capped with soil.
 The substrate supports vegetation roots.
 Vegetation consists of various rushes and water tolerant grasses and forbs.
 Water flow is primarily horizontal and is maintained by a sloping bottom.
 The system also contains an adjustable outlet structure that allows the water level to be raised or lowered at the outlet of the bed.
 An adjustable outlet provides greater flexibility and flow control.
 Treatment is primarily through bacteria and beneficial fungi that live in the substrate as biofilm attached to the substrate and plant roots.

 Vertical flow system: This system is similar to the horizontal-flow system except that this system is designed to treat water by passing it vertically through soil planted with various rushes and water tolerant grasses and forbs.
-This system consists of a level basin under which is installed shallow, narrow spaced corrugated plastic drain pipe.
+This system consists of a level basin with a shallow, narrow spaced corrugated plastic drain pipe installed underneath.
 Water is allowed to temporarily pond in the basin and then must infiltrate through the soil to the drain pipe.
 This system also contains of an adjustable outlet structure.
 Treatment is primarily through bacteria that live in the soil as well as by plant uptake.

 Each basin occupies an area equal to approximately one-half acre.
 Sediment, along with nitrogen and phosphorus are the main focus of water quality monitoring from agricultural runoff.
 The basin cells receive surface runoff water from a contributing area of 71 acres of land annually planted to corn and soybean.
 The subsurface drainage system area contributing to the systems consists of 114 acres.